theroller/graphql-prisma/README.md

 # development (on branch dev here)
 git push heroku dev:master
 ```

-## docker-compose
-Local environment file must be named `.env`.
-The env_file and environment values in docker-compose.yml are for setting variables in the container.

 ## token
 In order to generate a token, the .env file from the config directory must be used.